emanuelmedeiros/explorer-stage-02-desafio-extra/README.md

-## Extra Challenge - Stage 02 - Explorer
+## :man_astronaut: Extra Challenge - Stage 02 - Explorer

 Challenge was intended to reinforce the concepts of HTML and CSS (semantics, properties, etc).